trueneutral1217/GoHomeless/README.md

 still some testing and debugging to do.

 3/5/23 - fixed some bugs, added toggles for voice and music in options screen

+3/8/23 - rat animation in bottom right corner of dialog box.